JSHpuff/Self-Growth/README.md

-# Self-Growth
+# Purpose
- Recording my own growth flow
+This is my own recording for push me going further.
+Which will also gain my proud.